East–West All-Star Game

 The East–West All-Star Game was an annual all-star game for Negro league baseball players.
 The game was the brainchild of Gus Greenlee, owner of the Pittsburgh Crawfords.
 In 1933 he decided to emulate the Major League Baseball All-Star Game, using Negro league players.
 Newspaper balloting was set up to allow the fans to choose the starting lineups for that first game, a tradition that continued through the series' end in 1962.
-Unlike the white All-Star game which is played near the middle of the season, the Negro All-Star game was held toward the end of the season.
+Unlike the MLB All-Star game which is played near the middle of the season, the Negro All-Star game was held toward the end of the season.

 Because league structures were shaky during the Great Depression and also because certain teams (notably the Kansas City Monarchs and the Homestead Grays) sometimes played entirely independent of the leagues, votes were not counted by league, but by geographical location.
 Hence, the games were known as the East–West All-Star Games.
 Votes were tallied by two of the major African-American weekly newspapers of the day, the Chicago Defender and the Pittsburgh Courier.